Citibank credit card hardship programs.

 - You need to keep asking because they tend to say no a lot, so you may need to place multiple phone calls and keep escalating the issue.

-- If they say no to your request, hang up the hang up the phone and try calling again...try someone else.
+- If they say no to your request for hardship or a deferral on the payment, hang up the hang up the phone and try calling again...try someone else.

 - No matter what they may say, if you keep trying they may very well give you 0% APR for five years.
 There have been many reported examples of Citi offering that deal.
 To determine your monthly payment for this deal, just divide the total amount owed on your debt by 60 months and that gives you the monthly payment.

-- After each year that goes by, you need to call them to renew the deal.
+- After each year that goes by, you need to call them to renew the deal and see if Citibank will offer different types of help from their hardship program.

 - If you miss just one monthly payment, the credit card hardship deal is canceled.
 So pay on time going forward.